biodiversitydata-se/biologging-sensor-client/design-docs/about_page.md

 2. Inside the `src` folder, locate the `app` folder.
 3. Within the `app` folder, you'll find the `about` folder containing the relevant files for the About page:
    - `page.tsx`
-   - `about.tsx`
+   - `About.tsx`
    - `about.css`

-## Open `about.tsx` for Content Modification
+## Open `About.tsx` for Content Modification

-1. Open the `about.tsx` file using a text editor or integrated development environment (IDE).
+1. Open the `About.tsx` file using a text editor or integrated development environment (IDE).

 ## Update the Text Content

-1. Within the `About` component in `about.tsx`, you'll find paragraphs and headings that you can modify.
+1. Within the `About` component in `About.tsx`, you'll find paragraphs and headings that you can modify.
 2. Update the text content according to your requirements.
 You can add, remove, or modify paragraphs, headings, and links as necessary.
    - For example, if you want to update the description of SBDI Biologging tools, modify the paragraphs inside the component.